-Darby Aono, a Berkeley Law student tracking COVID-19 in SRJ, expressed concern that the virus has been lingering in HU 25A, B and C since it was quarantined thrice in three months.
+Darby Aono, a UC Berkeley Law student who also tracks COVID-19 in SRJ, expressed concern that the virus has been lingering in HU 25A, B and C since it was quarantined thrice in three months.
 She argues that Wellpath’s testing protocols are not capturing the true extent of the spread.
 These units were quarantined on Jan.
-8, released after two days, and then re-quarantined.
+8, released after two days and then re-quarantined.

 “Anyone that presents symptoms of COVID-19 is offered a test.
 If they consent, we collect the test, we process it for COVID-19.
 If they test negative, the quarantine for that housing unit is lifted.
 If they test positive, then further testing is recommended by Public Health.” said Durbin in response.